sdc17/UPop/README.md

     --output_dir output/train_deit_small_patch16_224_60s_300r_050x
     ```

+* For Segmenter, conduct a 30% compression on the Ade20k dataset as an example:

+    ```bash
+    export DATASET=datasets/vision

+    python segm/train.py --dataset ade20k \
+    --backbone vit_small_patch16_384 --decoder mask_transformer --no-resume \
+    --pretrained pretrained/seg_small_mask.pth \
+    --epochs-search 16 \
+    --epochs 64 \
+    --batch-size 64 \
+    --lr-search 4e-3 \
+    -lr 4e-3  \
+    --p 0.30 \
+    --interval 200 \
+    --log-dir output/seg_small_mask_16s_64r_030x
+    ```

 #### 3. Out of memory during the evaluation

 * For BLIP and CLIP models, change the `batch_size_test` (or the `batch_size` for the Image Caption task) in the corresponding config file to a smaller number.
 * For DeiT, modify the option `--batch-size` of the scripts to a smaller number.
+* For Segmenter, the default batch size of the evaluation is `1`.
+For single-scale testing, the peak of used GPU memory on a single card is less than 5G, which should be able to run on most types of GPUs.
+For multi-scale testing, the peak of used GPU memory on a single card is about 13G, which may require a GPU with relatively larger memory.

 #### 4. Out of memory during the compression

 * For BLIP and CLIP models, change the `batch_size_train` and `batch_size_test` (or the `batch_size` for the Image Caption task) in the corresponding config file to a smaller number.
 Besides, the option `--amp` for compression scripts can be used to enable mixed precision.
 Compress the BLIP model to half on the NLVR2 dataset as an example: